 While you might be tempted to just wrap your cheese tightly in plastic wrap and call it a day, this would be a mistake.

-Cheese is mostly made up of oil and fat, and so it takes on the flavor of its surroundings (in this case: plastic, gross).
+Cheese is mostly made up of oil and fat, and so it takes on the flavor of its surroundings.
 You might be asking why cheese in stores is often wrapped in plastic.
 The answer is that this cheese only stays wrapped for short periods—often just a few days between wrapping, sale, and consumption—minimizing the impact of the plastic wrap.

 So, what should you wrap around your cherished cheese?